flachware/artea/README.md

 # Artea
 The Artea curve is a cubic Bézier curve whose control points are constructed to minimize the maximum curvature.
-The construction first normalizes the tangent-length geometry, performs the optimization in this normalized configuration, and then applies the affine inclination.
+The construction first normalizes the tangent geometry to a right angle while preserving the tangent lengths, performs the optimization in this normalized geometry, and then applies the affine inclination.
 The resulting control parameters lie on a $4/3$ superellipse in control space, where the $3/4$ power maps the linear partition of the tangent lengths to this superelliptic control geometry.

 The Artea spline extends the Artea curve to a sequence of cubic Bézier segments with $G^2$ continuity.
 Unlike the local Artea curve, the control parameters of the individual segments are globally coupled, so the curvature remains continuous across segment boundaries.
 The local $3/4$ construction is therefore replaced by a global parameterization that preserves the same geometric principle while enforcing $G^2$ continuity.